matthew-cline/gh-multi-account/README.md

 **NOTE**: It is possible to use `gh-ma` via aliases instead of renaming it to `gh` and installing it in `PATH`, but this is not recommended.
 Specifically, the GitHub CLI executable can rewrite the [git config file](https://git-scm.com/docs/git-config) so that `gh` is used as a [custom credential helper](https://git-scm.com/docs/gitcredentials#_custom_helpers) so that plain `git` commands will use GitHub CLI authentication.
 If the wrapper script is only invoked via shell aliases then plain `git` commands will authenticate differently than wrapped invocations of `gh`.

 # tokens.conf and token ids
 Lines in the `tokens.conf` file take the format of `token_id: token`.
-Multiple spaces and tabs are allowed between the colon and the personal access token string.
+Multiple spaces and tabs are allowed between the colon and the [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) string.
 The colon can be omitted if there is at least one whitespace character between the id and the token.
 The token id must start at the beginning of the line, with no whitespace in front of it.

 A token id has three different formats.
 From most specific to least specific, the formats are:
 1. `host/account/repo`
 1. `host/account`
 1. `host`

-The most specific id which matches the current repository will be used.
+The most specific id which matches the current repository's remote origin URL will be used.

 Example token ids:
 ```